oblivio-, oblivi-

 2. Relating to an individual who has no conscious awareness about what is going on around him or her: Sam and Sally, who were sitting on a park bench, were so in love that they were oblivious to the other people passing by and staring at them!

-3. Descriptive of someone who is unaware of or paying no attention to someone or conditions regarding one's environment: The two girls were obviously oblivious to the amount of litter lying around them when they put down their blanket on the grass for a picnic in the park.
+3. Descriptive of someone who is unaware of someone else or of conditions regarding one's environment: The two girls were obviously oblivious to the amount of litter lying around them when they put down their blanket on the grass for a picnic in the park.

 Unaware of one's surroundings.